ChordPro/chordpro/docs/content/ChordPro-Introduction.md

 As mentioned, the ChordPro file format is a simple text file format.
 Any text editor or word processor can be used to create and maintain them.
 The text files can have arbitrary names and arbitrary types (extensions).
 Common filename extensions for ChordPro files are `.cho`, `.crd`, `.chopro`, `.chord` and `.pro`.
 If you need to choose an extension for new ChordPro files, we advise to use `.cho`.
 Simple, short, easy to remember, and not heavily used by other applications.

+## The basics

-For example, this is the contents of a simple song:
+This is an example of a simple song:

     # A simple ChordPro song.